sirfifer/voicelearn-ios/docs/server/RECOMMENDATIONS.md

 **Yes, with appropriate expectations.**

-The Proxmox server is a viable deployment target for VoiceLearn, but model selection must be constrained to what CPUs can handle efficiently.
+The Proxmox server is a viable deployment target for UnaMentis, but model selection must be constrained to what CPUs can handle efficiently.

 ### Recommended Models for CPU